| |

 plants in sunny window and keep them as cool as possible,

-preferably 55 degrees or lower at night.
+preferably around 55 degrees at night.
 Too warm and the buds will

-flowers open, plants don't need the cool temps anymore so
+flowers open (Jan-Feb), plants don't need the cool temps anymore

 display them anywhere for show.